 How to Apply a Service Pack/Patch to an Administrative Installation of Reflection

-Reflection Windows-based Products version 13.0 through 14.x
+Reflection for IBM version 14.x

-Reflection for Secure IT Windows Client version 7.0 or higher
+Reflection for Secure IT Windows Client version 7.2 or higher

 This technical note describes how to apply a Reflection service pack or patch to an administrative installation, as well as how to upgrade your workstations from the administrative installation point.